Hasta Que Te Conocí: Background

 "Hasta Que Te Conocí" is a song written, produced, and performed by Mexican singer-songwriter Juan Gabriel as the final track on Juan Gabriel's studio album Pensamientos (1986).
 It was released as the second single from the album by RCA Latin.
 The song is in the key of D minor.
 In the lyrics, the protagonist has not known the feeling of suffering until he meets a lover who mistreats him.
 The song has been featured in some of Gabriel's compilation albums including 14 Exitos Originales: Para Ti (1988), La Historia del Divo (2006), and Lo Esencial de Juan Gabriel (2008).
 A live version of the song was included on the live album En el Palacio de Bellas Artes (1990) as a potpourri which features the National Symphony Orchestra.
 He also performed the song live during the 10th Latin Grammy Awards ceremony where he received the Latin Recording Academy Person of the Year award.
 In 2015, Gabriel recorded the song as a duet featuring Mexican singer Joy Huerta (of Jesse & Joy) for his album Los Dúo.

 Reception

 Jason Birchmeier of Allmusic called the song a "classic" on the review of La Historia del Divo.
 On the week of December 26, 1986, "Hasta Que Te Conocí" debuted at number thirty-nine on the Billboard Hot Latin Songs chart.
 The song climbed to the top ten on the week of March 21, 1987 and peaked at number two six weeks later with the number one position being held off by Braulio's song "En Bancarrota".
 "Hasta Que Te Conocí" ended 1987 as the fourth best-performing Latin single of the year in the United States.
-The live version of the song peaked at number ten on the Hot Latin Songs chart.
+The live potpourri version of the song peaked at number ten on the Hot Latin Songs chart.
+That version, and its musical bridge in particular, later saw a resurgence in social media usage during the 2026 FIFA World Cup by Mexican fans.
+In early-July 2026, the song saw a 258% increase in streams from Mexico on Spotify, while a 211% increase in streams came from users in the United States.